What's On 2019

 (6) construction of a disabled toilet and small meeting room within the church hall - work completed- July 2019

-The next lunch will be on Sunday 1st December, when anyone who would be eating alone but would prefer to eat a home cooked meal in company in the Church Hall.
-The four courses will cost £8.00.
-There will be traditional Christmas lunch with all the trimmings.
+The next lunch will be on Sunday 2nd February, when anyone who would be eating alone but would prefer to eat a home cooked meal in company in the Church Hall.
+The four courses will cost £6.00.
+There will be traditional Sunday lunch with a choice of three fruit juices, three main dishes and three deserts.
 The small profit helps to maintain the hall which has a listed frontage.
 To reserve a place or buy a ticket a full week in advance, contact Virginia on 01787 374003, please.

 “Parish Prayers” are usually after coffee following the 10 am service on the third Sunday in the month, in the side chapel.
 It is a good time to pray about the changes we are putting into action.
 If you would like to join us that would be great as we believe prayer is needed to support every facet of life in our parish.
 If you can’t attend but would like a specific prayer offered to our Lord just let Malcolm know and it will be offered there on your behalf.